 3. Check Power Connectors

-Make sure that every cable is properly plugged in the places they are supposed to be plugged in.
-A common mistake that PC builders make is that they forget to connect one component to another and trust me; most of us have been there.
+Make sure that every cable is properly plugged in the places it is supposed to be plugged in.
+A common mistake that PC builders make is that they forget to connect one component to another and trust me, most of us have been there.

-Some GPUs like the GTX 1050 Ti doesn’t have the PCIe power connectors as it draws power from the PCIe slot, so if the fans are not working even now, then you probably have a different problem.
+Some GPUs like the GTX 1050 Ti don’t have the PCIe power connectors as it draws power from the PCIe slot, so if the fans are not working even now, you probably have a different problem.

-As mentioned earlier as well, simply start a graphics-intensive game and let it run for a while so that the core temperatures of your GPU rise up and reach the temperature at which the GPU fans start spinning.
+As mentioned earlier, start a graphics-intensive game and let it run for a while so that your GPU’s core temperatures rise and reach the temperature at which the GPU fans start spinning.
 You could also run a benchmark test for the same purpose.
 If your GPU fans don’t start spinning, then you might be facing a different problem.

 4.Clean the Fan

 One of the reasons behind many tech failures is the dust, and cleaning your hardware and getting rid of the dust often fix the problem.
-If the PC you’re trying to use is old or you haven’t cleaned it in a while, then the build-up of dust may be preventing the GPU fans to spinning.
-So, you should try cleaning the GPU.
+If the PC you’re trying to use is old or you haven’t cleaned it in a while, then the build-up of dust may be preventing the GPU fans from spinning.
+So, it would be best if you tried cleaning the GPU.

-Get yourself familiar with electrostatic discharge and be careful when handling the computer components, because the component may get damaged.
+Get yourself familiar with electrostatic discharge and be careful when handling the computer components because the component may get damaged.
 Pull the GPU out of your system, but make sure you unscrew the GPU from the expansion slot on the rear side of your PC case if it is screwed in.
-Also unplug the PCIe power connectors from the GPU, if it has any before you start pulling the GPU.
+Also, unplug the GPU’s PCIe power connectors, if it has any before you start pulling the GPU.

-Now, use a dust cloth to clean up the dust and a few blows should do it, but we do recommend that you use a canister of compressed air.
+Now, use a dust cloth to clean up the dust, and a few blows should do it, but we recommend that you use a canister of compressed air.
 Get rid of any dust from the blades.

-Note: If you want to go further than that by removing the fans and cleaning them, then follow the following steps.
-But, keep in mind that if you remove or replace the fan of your GPU yourself, you void the video card’s warranty.
+Note: If you want to go further than that by removing the fans and cleaning them, follow the following steps.
+But, keep in mind that if you remove or replace the GPU fan yourself, you void the video card’s warranty.

-Remove the plastic top cover, if there is one, by removing the screws that are holding it.
+Remove the plastic top cover, if there is one, by removing the screws holding it.

 Remove the screws of the fan/fans from its mounting points and unplug the connector.
 Now, take out the fan carefully.

 Once the fans are removed, clean them properly.
-Take this opportunity and clean the heat sink as well, if there is any dust on it as well.
+Take this opportunity and clean the heat sink as well, if there is any dust on it.

-Once you have cleaned it, then simply put the fans back in their location from where you removed them and plug in the connector where it was previously plugged in.
-Screw-in the fans at their mounting points.
+Once you have cleaned it, the fans back in their location from where you removed them and plugged in the connector where it was previously plugged in—screw-in the fans at their mounting points.
 Put the plastic cover back and screw it in at the proper location from the point you removed the screws.

-Put the GPU back in the system and make sure that you screw it in the expansion slot on the rear and make sure that you push the PCIe connector all the way in.
-If the problem still continues, then you might have a different problem.
+Put the GPU back in the system and make sure that you screw it in the expansion slot on the rear, and make sure that you push the PCIe connector all the way in.
+If the problem continues, then you might have a different problem.

 5.Oil the Bearings

-Pull out the GPU by following the Step 2of “cleaning the fan”, that is mentioned above.
+Pull out the GPU by following Step 2of “cleaning the fan,” which is mentioned above.

-Remove the fans from the GPU by following Step 4 and Step 5of “cleaning the fan”, which is mentioned above.
+Remove the GPU fans by following Step 4 and Step 5of “cleaning the fan,” which is mentioned above.

-Note: Keep in mind that if you remove or replace the fan of your GPU yourself, you void the video card’s warranty.
+Note: Remember that if you remove or replace the fan of your GPU yourself, you void the video card’s warranty.

-Follow Step 7 of “cleaning the fan”, that is mentioned above to put the fans back into their place.
+Follow Step 7 of “cleaning the fan,” mentioned above, to put the fans back into their place.

-Follow Step 8 of “cleaning the fan”, that is mentioned above to put the GPU back in the system.
-If the problem still continues, then you might have a different problem.
+Follow Step 8 of “cleaning the fan,” mentioned above, to put the GPU back in the system.
+If the problem continues, then you might have a different problem.

 6.Replace the Fan

-You need to find the right GPU fan for your GPU.
-Find out the fan size of your GPU fans by using a measuring tape or a ruler to find the diameter of the fan.
-Also, measure the mounting points of the fan and the mounting positions should also match as well as the size of the mounting points.
+It would help if you found the right GPU fan for your GPU.
+Find out the fan size of your GPU fans by using a measuring tape or a ruler to find the fan’s diameter.
+Also, measure the mounting points of the fan, and the mounting positions should also match the size of the mounting points.
 Buy a fan that has the same fan size.
 Otherwise, it won’t fit properly.
 Some common GPU fan sizes are 75mm, 90mm, and 95mm.

-Make sure that the design of the fan matches as fan design can affect performance, because the heat sink may have been designed for that specific fan design only.
+Ensure that the fan design’s design matches as the fan design can affect performance because the heat sink may have been designed for that specific fan design only.

-Make sure that the connector included with the fan is the same as your GPU’s original fan, otherwise it won’t work.
-Normally, a GPU with a single fan has a standard 4-pin connector, but a GPU with multiple fans like, two or three fans come with multiple connectors with more pins, such as 5-pin and 6-pin.
+Make sure that the connector included with the fan is the same as your GPU’s original fan.
+Otherwise, it won’t work.
+Normally, a GPU with a single fan has a standard 4-pin connector, but a GPU with multiple fans, like two or three fans, comes with multiple connectors with more pins, such as 5-pin and 6-pin.
 Also, check that the connector is a male type or a female type connector.
-Original GPU fans come with a male type fan connector and in most cases, the GPU fan connector is female type.
+Original GPU fans come with a male-type fan connector, and in most cases, the GPU fan connector is female type.

-Once you have a fan for replacement then move on the following steps.
+Once you have a fan for replacement, then move on to the following steps.

-Simply, pull out the GPU by following Step 2 of “cleaning the fan”, that is mentioned above.
+Pull out the GPU by following Step 2 of “cleaning the fan,” mentioned above.

-Now, to replace the fans of your GPU, you don’t have to remove the heat sink.
-Follow Step 4 and Step 5 of “cleaning the fan”, that is mentioned above to remove the GPU fans.
+Now, to replace your GPU fans, you don’t have to remove the heat sink.
+Follow Step 4 and Step 5 of “cleaning the fan,” mentioned above, to remove the GPU fans.

-Once you have taken out the fan/fans carefully, now simply put the new fan/fans in their place.
-Follow the step 7 of “cleaning the fan” to put the fans back in their place.
+Once you have taken out the fans/fans carefully, put new fans/fans in their place.
+Follow step 7 of “cleaning the fan” to put the fans back in their place.

-Follow Step 8 of “cleaning the fan”, that is mentioned above to put the GPU back in the system.
+Follow Step 8 of “cleaning the fan,” which is mentioned above to put the GPU back in the system.

-After replacing the fans, if the system does not boot, then either the fan is not compatible or the GPU temperature is very high.
-Check the fans, while the computer is on and make sure the fans are spinning.
-Turn off the computer and check fan connections, if the fan is not spinning.
-If the computer does not boot up, but fans are spinning, then either the GPU is faulty or the fan is not compatible.
+After replacing the fans, if the system does not boot, either the fan is not compatible, or the GPU temperature is very high.
+Check the fans while the computer is on and make sure the fans are spinning.
+Turn off the computer and check fan connections if the fan is not spinning.
+If the computer does not boot up, but fans are spinning, either the GPU is faulty or not compatible.

 7.Replace the GPU

 It may be time to replace the GPU if none of the solutions mentioned above work.
-You may want to replace the GPU, instead of wasting your time and effort in finding a new fan to replace it with.
+You may want to replace the GPU instead of wasting your time and effort finding a new fan to replace it with.